Research

 Our research projects can be grouped in three main themes:

-Selective multivalent targeting and cell-adhesion
+Super-selective multivalent targeting

 Multivalency is a unique concept found in nature, where multiple interactions between ligands and receptors are combined to increase overall binding strength and kinetic stability.
 The multivalent combination of weak ligand-receptor interactions allows to tune the performance of the resulting interaction network.
 This strength in numbers principle is fundamental to the spatio-temporal control over biological activity in living systems.
 We explore how we can benefit from the structural precision provided by DNA to design materials that show unique binding profiles toward their cell-surface targets.
 We correlate our experimental data to new binding models to further analyze and understand how control in nanoparticle design parameters can be used to program binding affinity for the next generation targeting nanoparticles and biomaterials.